frink-okn/graph-descriptions/README.md

 This repository holds information about individual Theme 1 graphs based on the data provided for those graphs in FRINK's LakeFS repository.

-It is generated first by assembling a [LinkML schema](https://linkml.io/linkml/schemas/index.html), compiling information about the graph through iteration over its triples, and then using a modification of [this documentation generator](https://linkml.io/linkml/generators/markdown.html) to produce readable pages with class diagrams from that schema.
+It is generated first by assembling a [LinkML schema](https://linkml.io/linkml/schemas/index.html), compiling information about the graph through iteration over its triples, and then using [a modification of](https://github.com/frink-okn/schema-gen) [LinkML's Markdown documentation generator](https://linkml.io/linkml/generators/markdown.html) to produce readable pages with class diagrams from that schema.

 ## Improving graph descriptions